TomPlanche/clean-cnam-template/src/lib/layout.typ

  * @param primary-color - The primary theme color
  * @param title-font - The font for titles
  * @param logo - Optional logo to display
- */
+ * @param outline-code - Custom outline code (none for default, false to disable, or custom content) */
 #let create-title-page(
   title,